wpmjs/usemf/README.md

 import usemf from "usemf"

 const shared = {
-  shareScope: "default",    // Default value is not required

   // You can provide shared React to make app2 not use the standby react module to achieve react singleton
   react: {
     version: "17.0.2",